-An African-American married couple.
+Married couple.
 If you talk to Marcus for more than two minutes you'll learn two things.
 First, he used to play football, specifically, tight end for the Indianapolis Colts.
 Second, he relates his entire life through the sport.
-They had a knack for falling way behind, then making last minute comebacks to survive.
-Nonetheless, they won two legs and made the Final 3, and were knocked out of the running on the first task when it took Marcus 12 tries to correctly land the plane in the flight simulator.
+Though had a knack for falling way behind, then making last minute comebacks to survive, they still managed to win two legs and make the Final 3, but were knocked out of the running on the first task when it took Marcus 12 tries to correctly land his plane in the flight simulator challenge.

 - Busman's Vocabulary: Everything can be described through a football metaphor.
 Everything.

-- Call Back: On leg 2, upon getting out of a cab in Indonesia, Marcus said that he now knew how Big Easy felt having to ride in tiny vehicles on his two seasons.
+- Call Back: Upon getting out of a cab in Indonesia, Marcus said that he now knew how Big Easy felt having to ride in tiny vehicles during his two seasons.

 - Goshdang It To Heck: Marcus would utter a very loud, "Shoot!" when they were stuck.